docker/model-distribution/.github/actions/package-model/README.md

 ## Requirements

-- The repository must contain the model-distribution-tool source code
+- The repository must contain the model-distribution-tool source code and Dockerfile
-- A `Makefile` with a `build` target that creates `./bin/model-distribution-tool`
 - Docker Hub credentials stored as repository secrets
+- Access to Docker Build Cloud (for improved performance)

 ## Secrets Required